withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 To access specific attributes passed to your component (e.g. `<Layout title="About Me"/>`), use `Astro.props`.

+### Next Data Fetching to Astro

+Astro uses `Astro.glob()` and ESM import statements to access data from other files in your project source.
+These data requests are done in the Astro frontmatter of the Astro component using the data.

 ### Next Styling to Astro

 Convert any inline style objects (`style = {{fontWeight: "bold", }}`) to inline HTML style attributes (`style="font-weight:bold;"`).
 Or, use an Astro `<style>` tag (no import required) for scoped CSS styles.